Tinashe Teases Fans In Tight Latex Video Clip

 “You pretty much put your heart and soul and emotions into all these songs and then you put them out there for the world to judge and tear down and pick apart.
 It’s terrifying and it can really mess with your head,” she continued.

 Earlier this year, she parted ways with her record label, RCA.
-Her new music will be her first release since not being signed with them.
+Her new music will be her first release since she left.

 The “2 On” hitmaker said the reason she started making music in the first place was to give something that means something to her fans.